Many Christian students ask this question “How do I balance my spiritual and academic life? How do I balance my

 My father mentioned one of the exams he did.
-He said he dreamt about the questions he was to answer and it was just the way he saw it in his dream.
-That was just enough to pass the course.
+He said he dreamt about the questions he was to answer and it was just the way he saw it in the dream.

 Isn’t that great?, that’s proof God cares about His own in all areas of their life.

 Yeah, so invite Holy Spirit in.
 Don’t run your academics away from God.

 - Don’t be hooked up with too many religious activities:

 When it’s getting to a point at you miss classes, or you barely have time for your own academic studies or quiet time with God, you should be careful.

 Your personal relationship with God and the reason for your being in the university or college which is your academics should not be left in jeopardy.

 You’ll do your study yourself.
 Do not leave your study in jeopardy.

 You should not overwhelm yourself with duties.
 Join a department in the gathering of believers you can effectively be active and it won’t affect your walk with God and studies.
 The church is meant to help our walk with God.

 You should be aware that you need the discipline to strike that balance you need between your spiritual and academic life.